Designing ReLU Generative Networks to Enumerate Trees with a Given Tree Edit Distance: Introduction

-As a step towards addressing these issues we study the exact and deterministic generation of all rooted, ordered, and vertex-labeled trees similar to a given tree using neural networks and prove the existence of ReLU-based generative networks for tree edit distance.
-Given a rooted, ordered, and vertex-labeled tree $T$ of size $n+1$ with labels from a symbol set $\Sigma$, we theoretically establish the existence of ReLU-activated generative networks capable of producing all rooted trees over $\Sigma$ within tree edit distance at most $d$ from $T$.
+As a step towards addressing these issues, we study the exact generation of rooted, ordered, and vertex-labeled trees similar to a given tree using neural networks, and prove the existence of ReLU-based generative networks for the tree edit distance problem.
+Given a rooted, ordered, and vertex-labeled tree $T$ of size $n+1$ with labels from a symbol set $\Sigma$, we establish the existence of a ReLU-activated network that takes as input a finite random sequence $x$, and outputs a similar tree with edit distance at most $d$ from $T$.
+The network is deterministic in the sense that, for each random input sequence $x$, it systematically identifies and performs the specified substitution, deletion, and insertion operations to produce a unique output tree $T'$ whose tree edit distance from $T$ is at most $d$ (see the proofs of Theorems~\ref{thm:Esnn}, \ref{thm:Ednn}, \ref{thm:EInn}, and \ref{thm:Enn} for details).
+Different random input sequences may lead to the same output tree.
+Nevertheless, by considering an appropriate collection of random input sequences that covers all admissible edit operations, every tree similar to $T$ within distance $d$ can be generated.
 The key idea of our approach is to first construct a directed, rooted, ordered, and edge-labeled tree based on $T$.
 We then reduce the tree edit distance problem to a string edit distance problem by representing the tree as an Euler string~\cite{PN1998}, obtained through a depth-first search (DFS) traversal.
 The proposed networks are applied on trees with up to 21 nodes to generate similar trees, and are compared with the state-of-the-art graph generative models GraphRNN by You et al.~\cite{You2018GraphRNN} and GraphGDP by Huang et al.~\cite{Huang2022GraphGDP}.
 An implementation of the proposed networks is available at~\url{https://github.com/MGANN-KU/TreeGen\_ReLUNetworks}.